fenago/data-science/lab_guides/Lab_4.md

 Maximum Features
 ================

-We are getting close to the end of this lab.
-You have already learned how to tune several of the most important hyperparameters for RandomForest.
-In this section, we will present you with another extremely important one: `max_features`.

-Earlier, we learned that `RandomForest` builds multiple trees and takes the average to make predictions.
-This is why it is called a forest, but we haven\'t really discussed the \"random\" part yet.
-Going through this lab, you may have asked yourself: how does building multiple trees help to get better predictions, and won\'t all the trees look the same given that the input data is the same?

-Before answering these questions, let\'s use the analogy of a court trial.
-In some countries, the final decision of a trial is either made by a judge or a jury.
-A judge is a person who knows the law in detail and can decide whether a person has broken the law or not.
-On the other hand, a jury is composed of people from different backgrounds who don\'t know each other or any of the parties involved in the trial and have limited knowledge of the legal system.
-In this case, we are asking random people who are not expert in the law to decide the outcome of a case.
-This sounds very risky at first.
-The risk of one person making the wrong decision is very high.
-But in fact, the risk of 10 or 20 people all making the wrong decision is relatively low.

-But there is one condition that needs to be met for this to work: randomness.
-If all the people in the jury come from the same background, work in the same industry, or live in the same area, they may share the same way of thinking and make similar decisions.
-For instance, if a group of people were raised in a community where you only drink hot chocolate at breakfast and one day you ask them if it is OK to drink coffee at breakfast, they would all say no.

-On the other hand, say you got another group of people from different backgrounds with different habits: some drink coffee, others tea, a few drink orange juice, and so on.
-If you asked them the same question, you would end up with the majority of them saying yes.
-Because we randomly picked these people, they have less bias as a group, and this therefore lowers the risk of them making a wrong decision.

-RandomForest actually applies the same logic: it builds a number of trees independently of each other by randomly sampling the data.
-A tree may see `60%` of the training data, another one
-`70%`, and so on.
-By doing so, there is a high chance that the trees are absolutely different from each other and don\'t share the same bias.
-This is the secret of RandomForest: building multiple random trees leads to higher accuracy.

-But it is not the only way RandomForest creates randomness.
-It does so also by randomly sampling columns.
-Each tree will only see a subset of the features rather than all of them.
-And this is exactly what the `max_features` hyperparameter is for: it will set the maximum number of features a tree is allowed to see.

-In `sklearn`, you can specify the value of this hyperparameter
-as:

-- The maximum number of features, as an integer.
-- A ratio, as the percentage of allowed features.
-- The `sqrt` function (the default value in
-    `sklearn`, which stands for square root), which will use the square root of the number of features as the maximum value.
-If, for a dataset, there are `25` features, its square root will be `5` and this will be the value for `max_features`.
-- The `log2` function, which will use the log base, `2`, of the number of features as the maximum value.
-If, for a dataset, there are eight features, its `log2` will be `3` and this will be the value for `max_features`.
-- The `None` value, which means Random Forest will use all the features available.

 Let\'s try three different values on the activity dataset.
 First, we will specify the maximum number of features as two: